 The envelope is often unremarkable.
 The document inside, headed “Statutory Demand under Section 123(1)(a) of the Insolvency Act 1986”, is not.
 It is a formal legal instrument, and its arrival starts a 21-day clock that ends, if nothing changes, with your company facing a winding-up petition.

-This page sets out what a statutory demand against your company actually is, the thresholds that govern it, what the 21 days mean in practice, and the specific mistakes directors make in the response window that close off your better options.
+Below is what the demand actually is, the thresholds that govern it, what your 21 days mean in practice, and the mistakes we watch directors make in that window that quietly close off your better options.

 What a Statutory Demand Against a Company Is and Why It Matters